-Ranma 1/2 takes place in Tokyo.
-The story centers on a boy and his dad who have just returned from a martial arts training trip to China where both of them fell into cursed springs.
-Ranma turns into a girl when he is splashed with cold water, and his dad turns into a panda.
-After returning to Tokyo, Ranma's father informs him that they will be staying with an old friend of his and that he is now officially engaged to one of his daughters—Akane.
+Ranma ½ takes place in Tokyo.
+The story revolves around a boy and his dad who have just returned from a martial arts training trip to China where both of them fell into cursed springs.
+Ranma turns into a girl when he is splashed with cold water and his dad turns into a panda.
+Upon returning to Tokyo, Ranma's father informs him that they will be staying with an old friend of his and that he is now officially engaged to one of his daughters—Akane.

 This premise allows for some incredibly racy, and notably queer and trans positive scenes.
-Ryoga, another male character, becomes obsessed with Akane, as well as female Ranma.
+Kuno Tatewaki, another male character, becomes obsessed with Akane as well as female Ranma.
 This provokes a lot of conflict and confusion for Ranma, who is suddenly having homoerotic dreams that he's grossed out by.
 Six-year-old me was especially interested in interactions between Akane and female Ranma, who had the mind of a boy but was attracted to girls.

 "When Ranma is doused with cold water, Ranma winds up with a body and a social status that feels wrong, and which Ranma plainly doesn't want—much like how many transgender people feel physical and social dysphoria, a feeling of disconnect or being out of sync with one's body or social role.
 Ranma isn't a boy who turns into a girl.
 Ranma is a cisgender boy who turns into a transgender boy."

-I was interested to know if Finn had had a similar experience to me, mainly that she realized later on that this show might have played a role in helping her discover who she was, so I contacted Finn to ask: Did Ranma 1/2 play a role in your journey toward coming out as trans?
+I was interested to know if Finn had had a similar experience to me, mainly that she realized later on that this show might have played a role in helping her discover who she was, so I contacted Finn to ask: Did Ranma ½ play a role in your journey towards coming out as trans?

 It wasn't until recently that I realized just how much Ranma's gender fluidity and the subsequent homoeroticism present in the show are vilified.
 I only remembered that this show sometimes had a girl in it that liked girls.
 It also had a guy who was forced to be different gender every time he was splashed with cold water.